This beautiful, sterling silver Miraculous Medal m... Read more

 The front of the medal depicts Mary standing on a globe, with the head of a serpent beneath her feet.
 Circling the oval-shaped medal is the signature, "O Mary, conceived without sin, pray for us who have recourse to thee."
-On the reverse, twelve stars surround a large "M," from which a cross arises.
+On the reverse, 12 stars surround a large "M," from which a cross arises.
 Below the "M," the medal depicts two flaming hearts.
 The left heart, circled with thorns, represents Jesus.
 The right heart, pierced by a sword, symbolizes Mary.

 An Unlikely Helper

 By what intervention and through what vessel did the Blessed Mother convey the design of this medal?
-As in the case of The Divine Mercy revelations to St. Faustina, a young, unassuming nun in 1930s Poland, once again God chose an unlikely helper.
+As in the case of the Divine Mercy revelations of St. Faustina, a young, unassuming nun in 1930s Poland, once again God chose an unlikely helper.
 Nearly 100 years earlier, He selected a 24-year-old novice in the community of Sisters known as the Daughters of Charity, Paris, France, in 1830.

 During her evening meditation on Nov.
 27, 1830, Catherine has a vision of Mary standing in a position similar to the depiction on the medal.
 Later, the vision changes to include the inscription found on the front side of the medal.